Chief Seattle and the Town That Took His Name (The Change of Worlds for the Native People and Settlers on Puget Sound) - 9781632173454

 When the British, Spanish, and then Americans arrived in the Pacific Northwest, it may have appeared to them as an untamed wilderness.
 In fact, it was a fully settled and populated land.
 Chief Seattle was a powerful representative from this very ancient world.
 Historian David Buerge has been researching and writing this book about the world of Chief Seattle for the past 20 years.
 Buerge has threaded together disparate accounts of the time from the 1780s to the 1860s--including native oral histories, Hudson Bay Company records, pioneer diaries, French Catholic church records, and historic newspaper reporting.
 Chief Seattle had gained power and prominence on Puget Sound as a war leader, but the arrival of American settlers caused him to reconsider his actions.
 He came to embrace white settlement and, following traditional native practice, encouraged intermarriage between native people and the settlers, offering his own daughter and granddaughters as brides, in the hopes that both peoples would prosper.
 Included in this account are the treaty signings that would remove the natives from their historic lands, the roles of such figures as Governor Isaac Stevens, Chiefs Leschi and Patkanim, the Battle at Seattle that threatened the existence of the settlement, and the controversial Chief Seattle speech that haunts to this day the city that bears his name.

-Unlike Amazon and other retailers who may also offer Chief Seattle and the Town That Took His Name (The Change of Worlds for the Native People and Settlers on Puget Sound) - 9781632173454 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Chief Seattle and the Town That Took His Name (The Change of Worlds for the Native People and Settlers on Puget Sound) - 9781632173454, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

-Prefer to work with a human being when you order Chief Seattle and the Town That Took His Name (The Change of Worlds for the Native People and Settlers on Puget Sound) - 9781632173454 books in bulk?
-Our Book Specialists are standing by Monday-Friday 8-5 PST, ready to help!
+Prefer to talk to a real person?
+Our Book Specialists are here Monday–Friday, 8 a.m. to 5 p.m.
+PST and ready to help with your bulk order of Chief Seattle and the Town That Took His Name (The Change of Worlds for the Native People and Settlers on Puget Sound) - 9781632173454.

 Product Details